 Acting Attorney General Sally Yates receives a breakdown of the Flynn interview and decides to inform the White House about what was said.

-Yates meets with McGahn, now White House counsel, and explains what Flynn revealed during the FBI interview and that it contradicts public statements from the vice president, making it possible that the Russians could compromise the national security adviser by threatening to leak that information.
+Yates meets with McGahn, now White House counsel, and explains that public statements from the vice president contradict what was known about Flynn, making it possible that the Russians could compromise the national security adviser by threatening to leak that information.
 McGahn “immediately” briefs Trump on the conversation.

 A Trump lawyer later acknowledges that Trump believed that Flynn had lied to the FBI by the end of this month.